cameronmore/PersonalProjects/README.md

 - Media Element Schema
   - Contains a schema and script that converts bibliographic information into properly formatted citations in MLA, APA, and Chicago format.
 The project is curated in [this repository](https://github.com/cameronmore/MediaElementSchema/tree/main).

+- Statsy
+  - Contains the README and link to a Python package I developed for some core statistical functions and operations.